Inter-DIM breakfasts for training in communication and science engagement

 How do you go from a peer to peer presentation to a mainstream presentation?

 Communicating to a non-specialist audience is not just about simplifying the message: good communication focuses on contextualizing messages and understanding the audience’s requirements.
 How do you avoid falling into the traps of jargon?
 How to capture attention?
 How to produce a lasting impact?

 Communicate on social networks and develop community engagement.

 The use of social networks in any communication or science engagement process appears to be an imperative.
 So much so that one may tend to forget certain fundamental questions: for which objectives and which audiences are each best suited?
 Which network is the most relevant to use according to our needs?

-Board games – Friday, November 6
+Educational games – Friday, November 6

 Prototyping workshop in 60min and testimonial: questions/answers with a game developer.

 Serious games, educational games, gamification… What are the advantages and pitfalls of using games in science engagement?
 Is it always true that a game can make science more accessible?
 What expertise should be mobilized in the design and distribution of a game?

 Communication to journalists – Thursday 26 November